Projects

 - How do I begin talking with my parents about their end of life care? example answer

 Googling this information is tough when a great deal of this knowledge is locked up in huge publications, behind advertising, and hidden in PDFs on government websites.
-This tool is a hopes to bubble up techniques and strategies to help caregivers access this information.
+This tool brings those resources closer to those in need with vetted techniques and strategies to help caregivers access this information.

 When OpenAI announced custom GPT models, I kept encountering GPTs built for Open AI's demographic: 'custom websites', 'help creating Excel formulas'... etc... but for one of the most challenging aspects of life on Earth -- caregiving -- especially in the U.S. -- I wanted to test if a tool like this would be actually useful.
 I've done a great deal of testing, prompt crafting and work on this and I hope it's useful to others.